Chapter 7. Deployment Considerations

 The first step to a working Satellite infrastructure is installing an instance of Red Hat Satellite Server on a dedicated Red Hat Enterprise Linux 7 Server.

-For more information about installing Satellite Server from a connected network, see Installing Satellite Server from a Connected Network and Preparing your Environment for Installation in the same guide.
+- For more information about installing Satellite Server from a connected network, see Installing Satellite Server from a Connected Network.
+Consider Preparing your Environment for Installation outlined in the same guide.

-For more information about installing Satellite Server from a disconnected network, see Installing Satellite Server from a Disconnected Network and Preparing your Environment for Installation in the same guide.
+- For more information about installing Satellite Server from a disconnected network, see Installing Satellite Server from a Disconnected Network.
+Consider Preparing your Environment for Installation outlined in the same guide.

 Adding Satellite Subscription Manifests to Satellite Server